RootlessAgrarian/mappingguide/docs/Shortcuts.md

 # Keyboard short cuts and mouse actions

-As you've seen by now, there is a lot of repetitive selection of tools and selection of menu items in the map editing process.
+As you've seen by now, there is a lot of repetitive selection of tools and of menu items in the map editing process.
 Why not make life easier and use some of the handy built-in shortcuts?
 Here's a list of things you can do with keyboard and mouse.

 Action | Result
 ------------ | -------------